 - Then click on ‘Your settings', then ‘Delete my account'

 This removes everything except the following details, which the BBC keeps for a period of one year:

 - Your IP address.

-And, if you were under 16 when you registered, BBC will keep the following for seven years for legal reasons:
+And, if you were under 16 when you registered, the BBC will keep the following for six years for legal reasons: